Guppster/ProjectLedger/about.md

-Following this blog would be benefital to people who are interested in upcoming programming languages or technologies, following the progress of car rebulids, and improving themselves as a developer.
+Following this blog would be benefital to people who are interested in upcoming programming languages or technologies, following the progress of car rebulids, and crypto-currencies as investments or development platforms.
 I plan this blog to closely follow and document my projects on [GitHub](http://www.github.com/Guppster).
-Further expanding on their readme's and providing interesting examples
+Further expanding on their readme's and providing interesting examples.

+For people who do not know, [GitHub](http://www.github.com) is a website were you can store git repositories which you can use for collaboration, version control and packaging your projects.
+GitHub is one of my favourate websites and I am usually pushing code multiple times a day.